eProsima/Fast-DDS/examples/C++/DDS/Configurability/README.txt

 To launch this test open two different consoles:

 In the first one launch: './DDSUseCasePublisher' (or DDSUseCasePublisher.exe on windows).
-In the second one: './DDSUseCaseSubscriber'
+In the second one: './DDSUseCaseSubscriber' (or DDSUseCaseSubscriber.exe on windows).

 Select the configuration.